Best CPUs for RTX 5090 in 2025 – our top choices for the Blackwell flagship tested

 Regarding something that would match the RTX 5090 in performance and capability, the Ryzen 7 9800X3D is the one to go for.
 As we found in our review, the gaming king reaches up and beyond where it sits in tier lists, going even above the Ryzen 9s in its generation and making it one of the few worthy options in the 9000 series of processors.

-In our tests and using an RTX 4070 Ti, it did well in gaming performances compared to the likes of the 7800X3D, 9700X, and 265K.
+In our tests using an RTX 4070 Ti, it performed well in gaming compared to the 7800X3D, 9700X, and 265K.
 It can even run PBO, giving it an even more significant overclock and boost over the factory settings, something not possible on previous X3D processors.
 That makes it great, too; with the redesigned structure and 96MB L3 cache, it can reach these new heights.

 As for its specs, it comes with eight cores and 16 threads for setup, and these have a base clock of 4.7GHz and a default boost of up to 5.2GHz.
 These can go higher with any overclocking changes if you were to make them.